pkhodaveissi/parking-business/README.md

   // Recommend returning to server-side filtering soon.
   ```
 - 🧪 All core logic (rates, revenue, suspicion, occupancy calc) covered by unit tests
+- 📗 Data types are defined locally.
+While effective, we recommend exploring a
+shared, centralized type system (e.g. codegen from OpenAPI or shared types via a monorepo),
+similar to Airbnb's practice of syncing backend and frontend models.
+This helps eliminate
+drift and boosts confidence in edge cases.

 ---